Which kinds of businesses benefit most from a good phone system?

 Unified communications is the ability to access all of your communication tools from one platform.
 Many of today's business phone systems are unified communications systems.
 While these systems still offer traditional phone service, they include other communication tools that professionals now rely on.

-The additional features in unified communications services include audio conferencing, video and web conferencing, instant messaging, and text messaging.
+The additional features in unified communications services include audio, video and web conferencing; instant messaging; and text messaging.
 Previously, in order to have all of these communication tools, organizations had to use a different service provider for each tool.
 Unified communications streamlines the process by allowing you to access all of these features from the same provider.
-This not only boosts production among employees, but it can also be a significant cost-saver for businesses.
+This not only boosts employee productivity, but it can also be a significant cost-saver for businesses.

 What is the best business phone system?

 Since every business is different, it is hard to say that one business phone system can fulfill everyone's needs.
 That's why our recommendations for the best business phone systems are based on different use cases, like best for small businesses, best for remote employees and best for call centers.

 For each use case, we examined the functions and tools that different business types need from a phone system.
 We then compared and contrasted the various phone system providers based on those criteria.

 You can read specifics on each selection in our in-depth reviews.

 When is the best time to invest in a good phone system for your business?

 In today's highly competitive market, it's never a bad time to invest in a business phone system.
 There are so many providers seeking new customers that they are always offering some type of discount or incentive to sign up.
 This could be a few months of free service, free phones or discounted rates.